trilogi77/OwlVigilance/README.md

 # OwlVigilance
 Discord bot For your security

+*Note: This bot is not 100% trustable, even if the bot doesn't detect an URL as malicious you should never trust it if you don't know it*

+**Current version: 0.01 (beta)**
 ## Objective
 The objective of this bot is to get cybersecurity closer to the public and make safer for everyone to be in public discord chats.